theKashey/rewiremock/README.md

  # Caching

-Default cache policy follow these steps:
+Default cache policy follows these steps:

 1. Preparation:

-- all files required from original test, while interceptor is active, will bypass cache.
+- all files required from the original test, while interceptor is active, will bypass cache.
 - all files you indicate as mocks will be removed from the cache.
 - all "soiled" files which rely on mocks - will also be removed from the cache.
-- repeat .
+- repeat.

 2. Finalization
-- repeat all mocks, and possible "soiled" by mocks files.
+- repeat all mocks and possible "soiled" by mocks files.
 - copy over the old cache.
-- or restore the old cache complitely if `forceCacheClear` mode is set.
+- or restore the old cache completely if `forceCacheClear` mode is set.

-The last variant is default for proxyquire and mockery, also it is more `sequre` from different side effects.
+The last variant is the default for proxyquire and mockery, also it is more "secure" from different side effects.
 Regardless, default is the first variant - as a way faster, and secure enough.

-As result of this mocking strategy you can mock any file at any level, while keeping another files cached.
+As a result of this mocking strategy, you can mock any file at any level, while keeping other files cached.

 #### Hint
 If you __don't want__  this - just add `relative` plugin.
 It will allow mocking only for modules

 >  _required from __module__ with __parent__ equals __entryPoint__._

-  PS: module with parent equals entryPoint - any module you require from test(it is an entry point). required from that module - first level require.
+  PS: module with parent equals entryPoint - any module you require from the test (it is an entry point). required from that module - the first level required.
 Simple.

  # Own plugins